tmoraut07/Image-Classifier-CNN/README.md

 (In progress)

-Animal species classifying using a convolutional neural network.
-As of right now, oriented toward discriminating between dinosaur species, but open to changes.
+Bear species image classification using a convolutional neural network.